 Extreme weather conditions often dictate a much slower and more deliberate retrieve than many of us would usually prefer.
 Whether it’s the heat of summer or the dead of winter, a Carolina rig is an excellent option whenever the bite gets tough.
 This special rig allows you to methodically probe deep, offshore structure while presenting your bait in an incredibly lifelike manner.

-Professional angler Mark Daniels, Jr. and I shared the boat this year and to be honest, the fishing wasn’t that great; until he brought out his Carolina rig.
+Professional angler Mark Daniels, Jr. and I shared the boat this year and to be honest, the fishing wasn’t that great; until he brought out his C-rig.
 Daniels proceeded to put on a clinic, catching several nice bass in short order.
 Although it’s not a particularly complex technique, he does believe that many anglers are making some critical mistakes.
-If you take his advice, you’ll notice a sharp increase in your Carolina rig success.
+If you take his advice, you’ll notice a sharp increase in your success.

 Rethink your bead choice